davepinch/pinchy.cc/content/camera-roll/2023/08/2023-08-20-robinhood-park-sign.md

 title: "Robinhood Park Sign"
 when: 2023-08-20
 license: "CC BY-SA 4.0"
-picture: content/camera-roll/2023/08/2023-08-20-robinhood-park-sign/robinhood-park-sign.jpg
-thumbnail: content/camera-roll/2023/08/2023-08-20-robinhood-park-sign/robinhood-park-sign.thumbnail.jpg
-type: picture
-tags:
+photograph of:
   - sign
   - Robinhood Park
   - Maplewood, Minnesota
+  - field
+  - trees
+picture: >-
+  content/camera-roll/2023/08/2023-08-20-robinhood-park-sign/robinhood-park-sign.jpg
+thumbnail: >-
+  content/camera-roll/2023/08/2023-08-20-robinhood-park-sign/robinhood-park-sign.thumbnail.jpg
+type: picture
+tags:
+  - photograph
 ---
 I don't believe this is the same sign from the park when I was a kid.